Work At Co-Works

-However, technical expertise in most areas is not required.
+However, technical expertise in every or even many areas is not required.
 A strong candidate is foremost able to demonstrate exceptional communication skills and ability to engage with makers from many disciplines, cultures, and perspectives.

 Undergraduate Peer Tutor

 Primary responsibilities include helping students learn new making skills and software proficiencies, troubleshooting technical challenges, and sharing making knowledge across disciplines.
-Other duties include supervising use of Co-Works equipment, ensuring proper usage and adherence to safety protocols, assisting in classes and projects, serving as a cross-departmental liaison, general maintenance and clean-up, and assisting the Program Manager and Assistant Manager as needed.
+Other duties include supervising use of Co-Works equipment, ensuring proper usage and adherence to safety protocols, assisting in classes and projects, serving as a cross-departmental liaison, general maintenance and clean-up, and assisting the Director and Lab Manager as needed.